rwieck/Apollo/docs/Quick_start_guide.md

     # install system prerequisites (macOSX/homebrew), read the postgresql start guide
     brew install maven postgresql wget tomcat git

+See [prerequisites](Prerequisites.md) for more details on the pre-requisites if you think something isn't working with these.

 #### Kickstart postgres (not needed for ubuntu)

 On debian/ubuntu, postgres is started and added to OS boot automatically, but on other systems (centOS/redhat, mac OSX) they need to be kickstarted.

-    # on centOS/redhat, manually kickstart postgres and make it start on OS boot with chkconfig
+    # on centOS/redhat, manually kickstart postgres and make sure to add remote password-based md5 authentication
     sudo su -c "PGSETUP_INITDB_OPTIONS='--auth-host=md5' postgresql-setup initdb"
     sudo su -c "service postgresql start"
     sudo su -c "chkconfig postgresql on"

-    # on macOSX/homebrew, manually kickstart postgres and make it start on OS boot with launchctl
+    # on macOSX/homebrew, manually kickstart postgres using launchctl (see homebrew guide for details)
     ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents
     launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist

+For more details on setting up postgres in CentOS, refer to https://wiki.postgresql.org/wiki/YUM_Installation (but note that we encourage using host-based password authentication with --auth-host=md5)

+For more details on setting up postgres in homebrew refer to https://wiki.postgresql.org/wiki/Homebrew

 #### Initialize postgres database

-After starting postgres, you can create a new user and database for Web Apollo authentication.
+After starting postgres, you can create a new database for managing login and track information.

-    # On debian/ubuntu/redhat/centOS,requires postgres user to execute command, hence "sudo su postgres"
+    # On debian/ubuntu/redhat/centOS, typically requires "postgres" user to execute commands
     sudo su - postgres -c "createuser -RDIElPS $PGUSER" sudo su - postgres -c "createdb -E UTF-8 -O $PGUSER $WEBAPOLLO_DATABASE"

-    # macOSX/homebrew, may not necessary to createuser if using `whoami` for PGUSER
+    # On macOSX/homebrew there is no need login as the postgres user
     createuser -RDIElPS $PGUSER
     createdb -E UTF-8 -O $PGUSER $WEBAPOLLO_DATABASE

-Note: see [database setup](Database_setup.md#authentication) for more details about postgres setup.
+Note: see [database setup](Database_setup.md#authentication) for more details about the database setup.

 #### Download sample data